Seguin police officer hit with car, shot at driver

-The incident happened after police responded to a call about 7:35 p.m. for a suspicious person in the 1400 block of Acorn Wood Road in Seguin, Seguin Police Community Engagement Officer Sarah Chilutti Wallace said.
+The incident happened after police responded to a call about 7:35 p.m. for criminal mischief in the 1400 block of Acorn Wood Road in Seguin, Seguin Police Community Engagement Officer Sarah Chilutti Wallace said.

-The officer found a woman and tried to talk with her, but the female didn’t cooperate, Wallace said.

 “While on scene investigating the incident, the victim advised Officer Monique Escobedo that the suspect, identified as Alisen Marie Webster, 29, Seguin, was still parked a few houses down,” she said.
 “After Officer Escobedo was advised of Webster still being in the area, Webster began driving her vehicle north in the direction of Officer Escobedo and the victim.”

-After Escobedo told the suspect to pull over, the driver reportedly stopped the car before motioning for the officer to move and then began driving again, hitting Escobedo, Wallace said.
+After Escobedo told the suspect to pull over, the driver reportedly stopped, motioned for the officer to move, began to drive again, and hit Escobedo, Wallace said.

 “Webster accelerated driving as Officer Escobedo was on the hood of the vehicle,” she said.
 “Officer Escobedo then discharged her department issued firearm at Webster.
 Webster was not injured during the incident.”